-To mitigate potential environmental, social and OHS risks and impacts, site-specific Environmental and Social

-Management Plans (ESMPs) will be prepared including contract clauses for contractors.
+To mitigate potential environmental, social and OHS risks and impacts, site-specific Environmental and Social Management Plans (ESMPs) and Environmental and Social Action plans (ESAP) will be prepared including contract clauses for contractors.

-In conclusion, this project builds on the previous experience from YECRP and renovates SEP according to updated WB and UNDP, to utilize the existed experience and improve consultation engagement with different beneficiaries as CBOs, NGOs, and other relevant stakeholders, to reduce the social, environmental and OHS risks; and enhance continues consultations with community committees and affected groups during all project cycles.
+In conclusion, this project builds on the previous experience from YECRP, SPCERP, FSRRP and renovates SEP according to updated WB and UNDP, to utilize the existed experience and improve consultation engagement with different beneficiaries as CBOs, NGOs, and other relevant stakeholders, to reduce the social, environmental and OHS risks; and enhance continues consultations with community committees and affected groups during all project cycles.

-The principles for sub-project cycle identification, development, and management specify that communities are involved from the outset in the selection and design phases, through project closure with disseminating hard copies for ESMF, GRM and others.
+The principles for sub-project cycle identification, development, and management specify that communities are involved from the outset in the selection and design phases, through project closure with disseminating hard copies for ESMF, GM and others.
 To engage communities and reduce potential risks of conflicts between stakeholders over sub-projects a careful selection criterion was developed by UNDP and Responsible Parties.
 While laying out an objective set of criteria, and national data-based distress index, communities are also called upon to participate at the municipal level to engage in prioritization of community projects and identification of beneficiaries.